Carlingford Court Medical Centre is your one stop

 plans for your entire family.

-doctors, and bring your travel itinerary with you.
+doctor, and bring your travel itinerary with you.

 The vaccines themselves are not covered under Medicare,

 however all GP’s in the centre Bulk Bill for their services.

 • Remember that most diseases are preventable so know your destination so you have the right vaccines, treatments and education to prevent them.

 • Food and water borne diseases can be minimized by following a few precautions:

 • Avoid food that is washed or made up from local water supplies